AdairRoblesL/AdairRoblesL/README.md

 - Open-source contributions and collaborative projects

 ## 🌱 I’m currently learning...
-- Advanced techniques in RESTful API design
+- Advanced techniques in REST API design
 - Emerging technologies in the software development landscape
 - Best practices for software security and performance optimization

-## 💞️ I’m looking to collaborate on...
+## 💻 I’m looking to collaborate on...
 - Open-source projects that make a difference
 - Innovative software solutions and applications
 - Community-driven development initiatives that foster learning and sharing